Search element - Quick search bar

 Breastfeeding and solids

-Breastmilk continues to be the main source of nutrients and energy for your baby until 12 months of age.
+Breastmilk is still your baby’s main source of nutrients and energy until they’re 12 months old.
 Family foods are less important during this time.
-It’s all about gradually introducing your baby to the foods that your family is eating and the social time at meals.
+Introducing solids is about helping your baby explore new tastes and join in at family mealtimes.

-Many mums worry about whether they should feed solids before or after a breastfeed.
-It doesn’t really matter as long as your baby is getting enough breastfeeds and solids aren’t replacing feeds.
-Too many solids during the second 6 months can impact on a mum’s milk supply.
+Many mums worry about whether to offer solids before or after a breastfeed.
+It doesn’t really matter as long as your baby is having enough breastfeeds and solids aren’t taking the place of feeds.
+Too many solids at this time can impact on a mum’s milk supply.
 Continue to breastfeed your baby as often as they want.
-If you feel that your baby isn’t as interested, you could ease back on the solids.
+If you feel that your baby isn’t as interested, you could try offering fewer solids for a while.

-A ‘meal’ for a baby doesn’t have to include both solids and a breastfeed.
+A ‘meal’ for your baby doesn’t have to include both solids and a breastfeed.
 You can offer them at different times.

 Common feeding behaviours